Community Reinvestment Act

 Regulators used provisions of the 1989 Financial Institutions Reform Recovery and Enforcement Act to strengthen enforcement of the Reinvestment Act.
 They could publicly rank banks as to how well they “greenlined” neighborhoods.
 Fannie Mae and Freddie Mac reassured banks that they would securitize these subprime loans.
 It was the “pull” factor that complimented the “push” factor of the CRA.

 In May 1995, President Clinton directed bank regulators to make the CRA reviews more focused on results, less burdensome to the banks, and more consistent.
 The CRA regulators use a variety of indicators, including interviews with local businesses.
-They do not, however, require banks to hit a dollar or percentage goal of loans.
+But they do not require banks to hit a dollar or percentage goal of loans.
 In other words, the Reinvestment Act doesn’t restrict banks’ ability to decide who is credit-worthy.
 It doesn't prohibit them from allocating their resources in the most profitable way.

 The Obama administration used the CRA to penalize banks for discrimination that had nothing to do with housing.
 It lowered ratings of banks that discriminated in overdraft charges and auto loans.
 The administration also pursued new redlining cases against banks, an issue that hadn’t been at the forefront for decades.